LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 <sub>*The mLCYL algorithm also searches for overlapping configurations between cylinders and spheres (<b>Version 1.1.0</b>).</sub>

 <p align="justify">
-  This NVT/NPT-Monte Carlo algorithm can be used, <i>e. g.</i>, for mixtures of oblate and prolate ellipsoids of revolution, oblate/prolate ellipsoids of revolution and spheres (degenerate case), thin and thick spherocylinders, thin/thick spherocylinders and spheres (degenerate case), oblate (disk) and prolate (rod) cylinders, oblate/prolate cylinders and equilateral cylinders and cylinders and spheres.
+  This NVT/NPT-Monte Carlo algorithm can be used, <i>e. g.</i>, for mixtures of oblate and prolate ellipsoids of revolution, oblate/prolate ellipsoids of revolution and spheres (degenerate case), thin and thick spherocylinders, thin/thick spherocylinders and spheres (degenerate case), oblate (disk) and prolate (rod) cylinders, oblate/prolate cylinders and equilateral cylinders, and cylinders and spheres.
 Some NVT-Monte Carlo simulations of these multicomponent mixtures are illustrated below.
 </p>

 | | | |